Applications are open.

 Students will earn one credit upon successfully completing one course.
 Students may enroll in more than one course, but they must first obtain program permission by emailing email@example.com.
 Students may enroll in no more than three courses.
 Because the nature of instruction is asynchronous and there are no live sessions, students may select courses with overlapping dates.

-Rising sophomores, juniors, and seniors with a minimum 3.0 GPA are eligible to apply.
+Rising sophomores, juniors, and seniors with a minimum 3.0 GPA (B average) are eligible to apply.
 International students with an equivalent GPA are also eligible.

 Students usually take their course for a letter grade (A-F), especially if they anticipate seeking to transfer the credit to another institution.
 However, the pass-fail grade form can be a good choice, depending on individual circumstances.
 To change your grade type to pass-fail or for more information, contact firstname.lastname@example.org.

-Payment for classes is due upon registration.
+Payment for your course is due upon registration.
 Please note that once students are registered in a course, they are responsible for tuition due.
 Lack of attendance does not equate to automatic withdrawal from a course.
 In addition, failure to comply with payment schedules may result in a financial restriction being placed on your account which would prevent any future registration or proof of completion of classes, including an official transcript, from being requested.
-Students will receive additional instructions concerning online payment options once registration is finalized by AU Central.
+Students will receive additional instructions concerning online payment options once registration is finalized.

 All courses in this program are taught by American University faculty.
 Instructors are committed to your success.
 They will remain accessible throughout the entire course via email and/or office hours conducted via Zoom or Skype.

 The AU credit course is taught online in a self-paced, asynchronous format, allowing flexibility in completing reading and written assignments on your own schedule.
 Instructional content may include pre-recorded lectures, podcasts, documentaries, and faculty-led discussion boards.
 The assignments vary from course to course.
 All courses will include some readings and recorded lectures.
 Written assignments range from a research paper or project, discussion posts or blogs, a reflection essay, or a video project.
 AU faculty remain involved and accessible to students for 30 days via Canvas or office hours conducted via Zoom or Skype.